octet-stream/form-data-encoder/readme.md

 pnpm add form-data-encoder
 ```

-## ESM/CJS support

-This package is targeting ESM and CJS for backwards compatibility reasons and smoothen transition period while you convert your projects to ESM only.
-Note that CJS support will be removed as [Node.js v12 will reach its EOL](https://github.com/nodejs/release#release-schedule).
-This change will be released as major version update, so you won't miss it.

 ## Usage

 1. To start the encoding process, you need to create a new Encoder instance with the FormData you want to encode: